api3dao/old-api3-docs/docs/airnode/v0.11/grp-providers/guides/build-an-airnode/http-gateways.md

 not contain a `rawValue` field.
 This gateway is executed by an off-chain code source that may in turn push data to a blockchain.

+### OEV Gateway

+The OEV gateway is used for production purposes and is intended to be called by OEV relay which is a service faciliating OEV signed data updates.
+You can learn more about OEV in https://api3.org/oev.

 ## Setup

-Enable either gateway in the `config.json` file fields `nodeSettings.httpGateway` and `nodeSettings.httpSignedDataGateway`.
+To enable a gateway you need to modify the `config.json`.
+The respective fields are `nodeSettings.httpGateway`, `nodeSettings.httpSignedDataGateway` and `nodeSettings.oevGateway`.

 - **enabled**: A boolean to enable/disable for the gateway.
 - **maxConcurrency**: (optional) A number higher than zero that represents the